-13.1 Are there any imminent and significant changes to the legal and regulatory regime for electronic communications?
+3.1 Are there any imminent and significant changes to the legal and regulatory regime for electronic communications?

-The most important changes will occur within the next months with the implementation of the New EU Telecoms Package, due to be adopted within June of 2011.
-In the meanwhile, on NGNs, AGCOM is now evaluating the measures related to the development of the Next Generation Networks and has anticipated that such measures shall aim to implement the switch-off model and involve Telecom Italia in the new infrastructure development (the former incumbent retains a substantial monopoly on the access segment, and in order to avoid payment of access charges considered vexatious a number of fixed line operators has presented to AGCOM an alternative fixed FTTH network infrastructure, to which for the moment Telecom Italia declares indifference).
+Within the next months, Italy will formalise the implementation of the New EU Telecoms Package.
+Meanwhile, on NGNs, AGCOM is now closing in on the measures related to the development of the Next Generation (Access) Networks and has anticipated that such measures shall aim to implement the switch-off model and involve Telecom Italia in the new infrastructure development (the former incumbent retains a substantial monopoly on the access segment, and in order to avoid payment of access charges considered vexatious a number of fixed line operators has presented to AGCOM an alternative fixed FTTH network infrastructure, to which for the moment Telecom Italia declares indifference).
+Importantly enough, NG(A)Ns development will actively involve public entities and public-owned infrastructures, in order to effectively overcome digital divide in depressed areas.